 Through our groundbreaking research, we are transforming the lives of South Australians and influencing the health of individuals and communities, globally.
 The integration of our research and teaching ensures our graduates are equipped with the knowledge, skills and capabilities to not only deliver the best care, but to be tomorrow’s health leaders.Professor Benjamin Kile, Executive Dean

-Established in 1920, Adelaide Dental School offers a range of clinically-focused undergraduate and postgraduate degrees in dentistry and oral health.
-Students have access to leading edge facilities at the Dental Simulation Clinic, so that they can practise real-world patient care procedures in a technologically-advanced environment.
+Built over a proud 100-year history, Adelaide Dental School offers a range of clinically-focused undergraduate and postgraduate degrees in dentistry and oral health.
+Students have access to leading-edge facilities at the Dental Simulation Clinic so that they can practise real-world patient care procedures in a technologically-advanced environment.

 Adelaide Medical School is the largest school in the University and includes highly successful researchers, talented academic teachers and a large pool of enthusiastic and motivated clinical titleholders.
 It has primary responsibility for teaching within the clinical years of the medical program at the University of Adelaide.